Pyrovibe/NameGenAi/README.md

 ## Security Features and Considerations

-*   **Local Key Generation:**  **Crucially, the bot never handles, stores, or transmits private keys.** It delegates all key generation to the official Solana CLI (`solana-keygen`), which performs these operations locally on the user's machine (or your server, if you are hosting the bot).
+*   **Local Key Generation:**  **Crucially, the bot never handles, stores, or transmits private keys.** It delegates all key generation to the official Solana CLI (`solana-keygen`), which performs these operations locally on the user's machine.
 *   **Official Solana CLI:** The bot relies on the official Solana CLI tools, ensuring that key generation follows established security practices and is performed by a trusted, audited tool.
 *   **No Private Key Storage:** The code does not include any functionality to access, store, or manipulate private keys in any way.
 The bot's primary role is to construct and execute `solana-keygen` commands based on user input.
 *   **User Responsibility:** Users are ultimately responsible for: